Skip to content

 Galahad gave her a wide-eyed look.
 “Nothing, why?”

-Gwen rested her elbow on the table, braced her chin with two delicate brown fingers, and stared him down.
+Gwen rested her elbow on the table, braced her chin in one delicate brown palm, and stared him down.

-“The new compliance analyst?”
+“The compliance analyst who transitioned?”
 Gwen said.
 “He seems efficient.”

 “Is that all you’re going to tell me?”